gari-network/gari-sdk/README.md

 ```

 ### getTransactionById
-this will return a specific transaction by particular id.
+this will return a specific transaction by a particular id.

 ```js